b3nj4m/youtube-events/README.md

 youtube-events
 ==============

-A better alternative to the outdated YouTube Javascript API.
+A better alternative to the outdated event handling in the YouTube Javascript API.

 ```javascript
 //YouTube JS API will execute this function :/